sagemath/trac_to_gh/Issue 6002.md

 # Issue 6002: parametric_plot3d appears not to give the correct axes values

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6002

 Original creator: wcauchois